pukkapies/urop2019/README.md

 #### Performing Queries

 The `lastfm.py` module contains three classes, `LastFm`, `LastFm2Pandas` and `Matrix`.
 The first two classes contain all the basic tools for querying the Lastfm database.
 The former directly queries the database by SQL, whereas the latter converts the database into dataframes and performs queries using Pandas.
-In some of the functions in later sections, a `lastfm` input parameter may require you to pass an instance of one of these two classes.
+In some of the functions in later sections, an input parameter may require you to pass an instance of one of these two classes.
 The last one, on the other hand, contains some advanced tools to perform a thorough analysis of the tags distribution in the tags database.

 *Example:*